Opened 5 years ago

 Finally: I think this ticket should not change the OMEdit behaviour when dealing with icons.

-comment:8 Changed 4 years ago by casella
+comment:8 by Francesco Casella, 4 years ago

 My only comment is that diagrams are usually built on a relativey coarse grid, which helps keeping things aligned.
 From this point of view, "fit extent to diagram" sounds good, because it preserves the original positions, while "scale diagram to extent" would end up with the position of the components having odd fractional values rather than, say, multiples of 2, which would make the further maintenance of such a diagram difficult.

-comment:9 follow-up: Changed 4 years ago by adeas31
+comment:9 by Adeel Asghar, 4 years ago

 I am also in the favor of 1. a "Fit extent to diagram" command.
 The only drawback with it is that it is not possible to use it on System Libraries as they are read-only.
 One alternative could be that in case of read-only we use the same button to increase the zoom instead of modifying the extent.